 1972: Neil Young released Journey Through the Past, the soundtrack to the 1974 film of the same name that was also directed by Young.

 1975: Yes bassist Chris Squire released his debut solo album, Fish Out of Water.
 Some of the musicians Squire hired for the project were former Yes drummer Bill Bruford, current Yes keyboardist Patrick Moraz, and King Crimson saxophonist Mel Collins.

 1980: Elvis Costello and the Attractions released Ten Bloody Marys & Ten How’s Your Fathers, an album comprising B-sides and previously unreleased tracks.
-The album was initially only released in the UK on cassette.
+It was initially only released in the UK on cassette.

 1981: Hall & Oates achieved their third US #1 single with “Private Eyes,” the title track from their tenth album.
 Over the next three years, they had three more chart-topping songs.